On Saturday, May, 25 2019 a 65 year old man died from a shark bite while swimming at a distance of 180 ft. from shore at Honokowai Point in Maui.

 Here’s a link to visual representations of each of the different beach safety signs you may come across in Hawaii.

-After anyone observes a shark in the ocean in Hawaii, officials shut down the beach for a period of 24 hours.
-If further sightings occur, the beach remains closed for consecutive 24 hour periods.
+When any person observes a shark in the ocean in Hawaii, officials shut down the beach for a period of 24 hours.
+If further sightings occur, the beach will remain closed for consecutive 24 hour periods.

-Surprisingly, the purpose of a beach closure is for both the safety of humans and for sharks.
+Surprisingly, the purpose of a beach closure in Hawaii is both for the safety of humans and for the safety of sharks.
 Sharks will depart for deeper water naturally, on their own.
 Shutting down the beach mitigates any confusion the shark may experience close to shore and precipitates its exit.

 Sharks tend to spend their time in “blue water” (where the bottom of the ocean isn’t visible) far from shore.
 Here are 2 circumstances experts commonly theorize a shark might come closer to shore :